Don't wait for a weekend! Cheeky midweeky deals >

 Mangakino Suspension Bridge

-The easily accessible Mangakino suspension bridge on the Maraetai section (12.1km) has great views along Lake Maraetai and is home to the magnificent 70 metre long Mangakino suspension bridge above the Mangakino Stream.
-This is the lowest hanging bridge on the trail at 12 metres, making it a little more approachable for young kids, or those with a fear of heights.
+The easily accessible Mangakino suspension bridge on the Maraetai section (12.1km) has great views along Lake Maraetai and is home to the magnificent 70-metre long Mangakino suspension bridge above the Mangakino Stream.
+This is the lowest hanging bridge on the trail at 12 metres, making it a little more approachable for young kids or those with a fear of heights.

 Maraetai section trail info and insider tips:

-• Grade 3 (intermediate)
+Grade 3 (intermediate)

-• 12.1km (one way) – can be ridden in both directions
+12.1km (one way) – can be ridden in both directions

-The Timber Trail, Pureora
+The Timber Trail - Pureora

-The Timber Trail (85km) is a unique mountain bike ride across ancestral Maori lands, taking you deep into the ancient Pureora Forest Park, where wilderness can be explored on a series of old logging roads and tramlines linked with a series of epic suspension bridges.
+The Timber Trail (85km) is a unique mountain bike ride across ancestral Māori lands, taking you deep into the ancient Pureora Forest Park, where wilderness can be explored on a series of old logging roads and tramlines linked with a series of epic suspension bridges.

 The trail can be split across two days with an overnight stop at the halfway point and is typically ridden north to south, starting at Pureora and finishing in Ongarue.
 Thirty-five bridges were constructed along the Timber Trail, including eight suspension bridges - three of which are more than 100 metres long.

-A gradual climb up the flanks of Mt Pureora at 940 metres above sea level opens stunning views across Pureora Forest Park, before continuing upward into the somewhat magical cloud forest with moss, gnarled ancient trees and floating mist.
-Soon you will come to the first suspension bridge on the trail, bridging the 115 metre gap above the Bog Inn Creek.
-The next mighty suspension bridge is the 109 metres bridge over Orauhora Creek.
-From here it’s another 13km to Piropiro Flats where the DOC campsite, Timber Trail Lodge and Black Fern Lodge are located for your overnight stay.
+Soon you will come to the first suspension bridge on the trail, bridging the 115-metre gap above the Bog Inn Creek.
+The next mighty suspension bridge is the 109-metre bridge over Orauhora Creek.
+From here, it’s another 13km to Piropiro Flats where the DOC campsite, Timber Trail Lodge and Black Fern Lodge are located for your overnight stay.

-A short ride from the Piropiro DOC campsite and a 30-minute climb will place you on the northern side of Maramataha suspension bridge.
+A short ride from the Piropiro DOC campsite and a 30-minute climb will place you on the northern side of the Maramataha suspension bridge.
 The Maramataha is one of the longest suspension bridges on the entire New Zealand Cycle Trail network.
 At 141 metres long and swaying gently 53 metres above the Maramataha Gorge, with its gradual slope from south to north, it makes for a thrilling freewheel – so you may wish to ride the bridge back and forth a few times.

 The Tongariro River Trail (15km) is an easy grade 2 mountain bike ride which winds its way along the banks of the beautiful Tongariro River, suitable for beginner riders and families.
 The trail includes two exciting swing bridges to cross and is surrounded by native bush and birdsong.
-The Tongariro River is world renowned for its trout fishing and the river trail is a window to this world.
+The Tongariro River is world renowned for its trout fishing, and the river trail is a window to this world.

 Tongariro River Trail info and insider tips:

-• Grade 2 (easy) – suitable for the whole family
+Grade 2 (easy) – suitable for the whole family

-• 15km (allow 1 – 2 hours)
+15km (allow 1 – 2 hours)

-• Junior anglers will enjoy visiting the Tongariro National Trout Centre and hatchery at the far end of the trail, where they can discover the world of freshwater trout and try their luck in the fishing pond!
+Junior anglers will enjoy visiting the Tongariro National Trout Centre and hatchery at the far end of the trail, where they can discover the world of freshwater trout and try their luck in the fishing pond!